Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Introduction

-We conduct experiments on four real-world applications, including the most challenging scenario of multi-label classification with non-overlapping client class sets.
-We show that \our can outperform various state-of-the-art federated learning algorithms.
-Our contributions are as follows: \begin{itemize}[leftmargin=*,nosep] \item We lift the common assumption of identical client class sets in federated learning and study a more general yet practical setting, non-identical client class sets.
-Such heterogeneity in client class sets poses a new challenge --- local models at different clients may operate in different and even independent latent spaces. \item We propose a novel framework \our to better align the latent spaces across clients by anchoring the label representations using label names and connecting data representations via locally-unaware classes. \item We conduct extensive experiments on four real-world datasets of different tasks and show that \our can further improve various state-of-the-art federated learning algorithms. \end{itemize}
+Our theoretical analysis shows that \our can achieve a better generalization bound than traditional federated learning methods, suggesting a strong potential for performance improvement.
+Experiments on four real-world datasets, including the most challenging scenario of multi-label classification and non-overlapping client class sets, confirm that \our outperforms various state-of-the-art (non-IID) federated classification methods.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,nosep] \item We propose a more general yet practical federated classification setting, namely non-identical client class sets.
+We identify the new challenge caused by the heterogeneity in client class sets --- local models at different clients may operate in different and even independent latent spaces. \item We propose a novel framework \our to align the latent spaces across clients from both label and data perspectives. \item Our generalization bound analysis and extensive experiments on four real-world datasets of different tasks confirm the superiority of \our over various state-of-the-art (non-IID) federated classification methods both theoretically and empirically. \end{itemize}